ahx/openapi_first/README.md

 ## Configuration

-You should register OADs globally so you don't have to load the file multiple times or to refernce them by Symbol (like :v1 in this example).
+You should register OADs globally so you don't have to load the file multiple times.
 ```ruby
 OpenapiFirst.configure do |config|
   config.register('openapi/openapi.yaml') # :default